Unidentified Black Males: Title reference

-Numerous misfortunes that members of the crime family have experienced, usually at one another's hands, are falsely blamed on black males.
-Four are mentioned in this episode: Tony's absence the night Tony B was arrested; the death of Jackie Aprile, Jr. in "Army of One"; Tony B's foot injury from the previous episode which he still suffers from in this episode; and the injuries Eugene causes to Little Paulie's head in this episode (Vito said, "What?
-I think I seen a couple of niggers, runnin' that way!").
+Numerous misfortunes that members of the crime family have experienced, usually at one another's hands, are falsely blamed on black men.
+Four are mentioned in this episode: Tony's absence the night Tony B was arrested; the murder of Jackie Aprile, Jr. in "Army of One"; Tony B's foot injury from the previous episode which he still suffers from in this episode; and the injuries Eugene causes to Little Paulie's head in this episode.